 Liverpool

-Known for being a heartland of arts, culture, and music, Liverpool is home to some of the best museums and galleries in the country – as well as some of the most beautiful buildings.
+Known for being a heartland of arts, culture, and music, Liverpool is home to some of the country’s best museums and galleries – as well as some of the most beautiful buildings.

 You can spend hours walking around the waterfront and Royal Albert Dock, admiring the UK’s biggest collection of Grade 1 listed buildings in a single place and embracing the lively atmosphere.

-At the Tate Liverpool and the Merseyside Maritime Museum, you can appreciate modern art and learn about Liverpool’s seafaring history.
-You’ll also discover how this once-dilapidated city centre has been transformed into one of the prettiest cities in the North.
+At the Tate Liverpool and the Museum of Liverpool, you can appreciate modern art and learn about Liverpool’s pop culture and industrial history.
+You’ll also discover how this once dilapidated city centre has been transformed into one of the prettiest cities in the North.

 And, of course, no visit to Liverpool is complete without a Beatles-related experience.
 You can visit The Beatles Story (the world’s largest permanent The Beatles exhibition) on the Albert Dock, or hop on the Magical Mystery Tour to discover the sights and sounds of the Beatles’ 1960s Liverpool.